SharonIvy/Caesar-Cipher/README.md

 ## Specifications:
   **(using Behaviour Driven Development )**
    Behaviour:

    *The program should operate as follows:*

    _**Encryption example;**_
-Input: abc
+   Input: abc,
-Key: 2
+   Key: 2,
    Expected output: cde

    _**Decryption example;**_
-Input: cde
+   Input: cde,
-Key: 2
+   Key: 2,
    Expected output: abc

 ## Project Pre-requisites:
   You need the following installed on your machine